-Model Kitchens: the Concept "Model Kitchens" is introduced.
+Model Kitchens: The Concept "Model Kitchens" is introduced.
 Under this concept the existing kitchens will be modified/ developed into a model kitchen with community mobilization and Government help.
 Most of the cooks are unaware of proper maintenance of kitchens and hygienic conditions.
 Consequently, the children of higher classes are showing reluctance to have mid-day meals in schools.
-Necessary Master Level training programmes were conducted in coordination with Nutrition expert and field level training programmes are proposed to be conducted during 2019-20.
+Necessary Master Level training programmes were conducted in coordination with Nutrition expert and field level training programmes are proposed to be conducted during 2020-21.

-Kitchen Gardens: The land (other than playground) in schools is proposed for development of the Kitchen Gardens.
+• Kitchen Gardens: The land (other than playground) in schools is proposed for development of the Kitchen Gardens.
 The vegetables grown in these kitchen gardens are being used in the preparation of MDM.
 It provides an opportunity to children to eat freshly grown vegetables containing vitamins and minerals which are essential for their physical and mental growth and development.
 Nutrition Garden is a low cost, scientific model of kitchen/homestead garden with variety of nutritious vegetables, fruits and medicinal plants produced throughout the year organically thus ensuring nutritional security.
-The Nutri-Garden concept is being introduced under Kitchen Garden on zero based budget farming.
+The Nutri-Garden concept is being introduced under Kitchen Garden on zero budget natural farming.
+It is proposed 10,613 schools to setting up Kitchen gardens during 2020-21.